 You could drive your car to GSU Stadium, by why hassle with game-day traffic when you could be dreaming of the game (and after-game fun in the area's new restaurants and bars)?
-For that, there are three different public transit options, which are outlined below.
-So grab your peanuts, popcorn, and MARTA (Metropolitan Atlanta Rapid Transit Authority) ticket for a game day free of driving and parking.
+For that, there are two different public transit options, which are outlined below.
+So grab your peanuts, popcorn and MARTA (Metropolitan Atlanta Rapid Transit Authority) ticket for a game day free of driving and parking.

 Tips for Taking Marta to GSU Stadium

 - You can purchase your MARTA ticket online or at any Breeze vending machine.
 The MARTA fare is $2.50 for a one-way trip, with four free transfers within three hours of purchase, after purchase of a re-loadable $2 Breeze Card or $1 disposable paper ticket.